 Note

-External files have to be deployed with the application's EXE file, in their respective folders.
+External files must be deployed with the application’s EXE file in their respective folders.

-ExeOutput for PHP makes the PHP runtime believe that PHP scripts and other compiled files are on the hard disk in a subfolder named Data available in the folder where the EXE is located, while they are actually in memory in the virtual storage.
+ExeOutput for PHP leads the PHP runtime to believe that PHP scripts and other compiled files are on the hard disk in a Data subfolder, when they are actually held in virtual memory.

-You can consider that the "Data" subfolder plays the same role as the "www" folder in Apache.
+You can think of the Data subfolder as playing the same role as the www folder in Apache.

 Tip

-The DOCUMENT_ROOT server variable contains the full path to the virtual "Data" folder used.
+The DOCUMENT_ROOT server variable contains the full path to the virtual Data folder.

 Info

-You can also keep PHP files outside the EXE and place them directly into a real "Data" subfolder: see below.
+You can also keep PHP files outside the EXE and place them directly into a physical Data subfolder (see below).

-Generally, ExeOutput for PHP will intercept all files requested by the PHP runtime and make them available.
-For instance, ExeOutput for PHP supports: include, require, include_once and require_once...
+Generally, ExeOutput for PHP intercepts all files requested by the PHP runtime and makes them available.
+For instance, ExeOutput for PHP supports include, require, include_once, and require_once.

 Warning

-php's fopen cannot download and open files from URLs beginning withhttp://heserver/ as no real web server is used.
+PHP’s fopen function cannot download and open files from URLs beginning with http://heserver/, as no real web server is used.

-If PHP displays "missing file" errors and warnings like "php failed to open stream", you may need to mark files in the File Manager (select your files, click File Properties and turn this option on: Unpack the file(s) to virtual memory at startup) or use the ExeOutput-specific PHP function named exeoutput_unpackvirtualfile.
+If PHP displays “missing file” errors or warnings such as “php failed to open stream“, you may need to mark files in the File Manager (select your files, click File Properties, and turn on the Unpack the file(s) to virtual memory at startup option) or use the ExeOutput-specific PHP function named exeoutput_unpackvirtualfile.

-The function returns the absolute path to the virtual file (in UTF-8 format).
-This path can be used with php functions like fopen, file_exists, file_get_contents
+The function returns the absolute path to the virtual file in UTF-8 format.
+This path can be used with PHP functions like fopen, file_exists, and file_get_contents.

-Example: the following script makes the demo1.pdf available and displays its full (virtual) path and size:
+Example: The following script makes demo1.pdf available and displays its full (virtual) path and size:

 echo $filename . ': ' . filesize($filename) . ' bytes';

-You can create a real Data subfolder where you can place any external or resource file that your application/php scripts require, such as database files, XML...
-Even php files may be placed in this folder and used in conjunction with the php scripts compiled in your application.
-We recommend you using the "External Files" feature of ExeOutput for PHP for managing external files automatically.
+You can create a physical Data subfolder to place any external or resource files that your application or PHP scripts require, such as database files, XML, etc. Even PHP files can be placed in this folder and used in conjunction with the PHP scripts compiled into your application.

 Important

-External files have to be deployed with the application's EXE file, in the "Data" subfolder.
+External files must be deployed with the application’s EXE file in the Data subfolder.

 Warning